Sarvesh804/Sarvesh804/README.md

 # Hi there 👋, I'm Sarvesh!

 Welcome to my GitHub profile!
-I'm a passionate **Frontend Engineer** and **Full-Stack Developer** with a deep interest in **AI** and **web development**.
+I'm a passionate **Full-Stack Developer** with a deep interest in **AI** and **web development**.
 I'm currently focused on building robust applications using modern JavaScript frameworks and integrating machine learning to solve real-world problems.

 ---